skippyr/skippyr/README.md

 ## ❡ About

-I am an undergraduate software engineer from Brazil that makes simple open-source software for Linux since 2023, mainly using C and Shell scripting.
+I am an undergraduate software engineer from Brazil that makes simple open-source software for Linux, mainly using C and Shell scripting.

-Most of my projects are themes, libraries and terminal apps.
+Most of my projects are themes, libraries and terminal related stuff.

-## ❡ Philosophy

-I like to create software that offers a simple and pleasant user experience.

 ## ❡ Contact